RM was born with 4q Deletion Syndrome (4q32.2-terminal), resulting in multiple disabilities. She is a FIGHTER.

 RM’s 4q complex medical/developmental history:

-Failure to thrive; micrognatha; low-set cupped ears; absent primary teeth; absent fifth digit interphalangeal joint with hooked nail; bilateral overlapping fourth and fifth toes; optic nerve hypoplasia; hypotonia; kyphosis; feeding tube from 9 days old; ASD and PDA repair at 4 months old; Severe GERD; cranial orthotic helmet at 9 months old to treat positional plagiocephaly; myringotomy tubes/ adenoidectomy/ tonsillectomy at 23 mos. with 2nd set of tubes at 58 months; vaginal adhesions; eosinophilic esophagitis; developmental dispraxia; apraxia of speech; sensory integration disorder; absence seizures; PDD-NOS/Autism Spectrum Disorder at 42 months; and eyeglasses for slight farsightedness at five years old.
+Failure to thrive; micrognatha; low-set cupped ears; absent primary teeth; absent fifth digit interphalangeal joint with hooked nail; bilateral overlapping fourth and fifth toes; optic nerve hypoplasia; hypotonia; kyphosis; feeding tube from 9 days old; ASD and PDA repair at 4 months old; Severe GERD; cranial orthotic helmet at 9 months old to treat positional plagiocephaly; myringotomy tubes/ adenoidectomy/ tonsillectomy at 23 months with 2nd set of ear tubes at 58 months; vaginal adhesions; eosinophilic esophagitis; developmental dispraxia; apraxia of speech; sensory integration disorder; absence seizures; PDD-NOS/Autism Spectrum Disorder at 42 months; eyeglasses for farsightedness at five years old; velopharyngeal insufficiency; 3rd set of ear tubes at seven years old; congenital enamel hypoplasia; progressive sensorineural hearing loss; Facioscapulohumeral Muscular Dystophy; obstructive sleep apnea; Chiari Type I malformation of the brain;.

 [Editor’s note: Related links within this page are intended for informational purposes only, to be a starting point for learning definitions, etc., NOT intended as medical advice, diagnosis, or treatment, nor an endorsement of any kind.
 Be informed.
 Pursue further information with your child’s pediatrician.]